LBPHacker/tpt-scripts/all.md

  - `set_1:get(property)` tells you the value of the `property` property of each particle in the set if all of them have the same value for that property, otherwise it says that they don't and returns `false`,
+ - `set_1:get_bbox(eyeball_xy)` returns the bounding box of the set as four
+   variables: `left, top, right, bottom`, its eyeball_xy again controls whether it returning HUD-like integer coordinates,
  - `set_1:average(property)` is the same as get except it returns the average if there are multiple particles in the set (so it never returns `false`),
+ - `set_1:rotate(angle, xcenter, ycenter)` rotates the set by `angle` degrees in the clockwise direction around the point specified with `xcenter` and `ycenter`, both of which are optional and default to the center of the bounding box (as per `set_1:get_bbox`) along the appropriate dimension,
  - and `set_1:iterate()` can be used as an iterator in a Lua for loop:

 ```lua